GDG-Ukraine/devfest-ukraine-14/README.md

 Learn more about Sass development from [documentation](https://github.com/gdg-x/zeppelin/wiki/Sass-development).

-### Resource optimizations (optional)
+### Resource optimization (optional)

-You can optimize images and minify css and javascript automaticaly (for now only on Windows).
+You can optimize images and minify css and javascript automatically (for now only on Windows).
 Optimize all images by running this script from `/automation/images/` folder:
 ```bash
     all_image_optimization.bat -d -jtran -pout -pquant -optip -gsicle -svgo